kofno/kofno.github.com/_posts/2013-07-24-infinite-fizz-buzz.md

 Ruby is not.
 And so it takes additional effort to implement Lazy evaluation in Ruby.

 The key to laziness in Ruby is the Enumerators.
-Different from the Enumeable mixin, Enumerators are external references to collections.
+Different from the Enumerable mixin, Enumerators are external references to collections.
 In this way, they are similar to the external iterators from Java.
 They also are a duck type for anything Enumerable, so they can be used interchangeably with those types in